 Spectrum Policy .

 Wireless technologies depend on spectrum, the airwaves that enable us to communicate anywhere, anytime.
 CTIA champions the continued availability of sufficient licensed spectrum to support consumer usage and our connected future.

-Mobile data continues to grow, 5G is around the corner, and the Internet of Things will transform communities and industries across the economy.
-More spectrum will help meet consumer demand and unleash the full potential of the Internet of Things and tomorrow’s 5G networks.
+Mobile data continues to grow, wireless providers are building robust 5G networks, and the Internet of Things will transform communities and industries across the economy.
+More licensed spectrum will help meet consumer demand and unleash the full potential of the 5G Economy.

 The Need for More Spectrum

-Spectrum forms the core of mobile networks.
-Today’s 4G networks were built using low-band spectrum, which travels for miles providing coverage across the country.
+Licensed spectrum forms the core of mobile networks.
+4G networks were built using low-band spectrum, which travels for miles providing coverage across the country.

 The need for more spectrum is driven by:

 - 5G.
-5G will connect 100x more devices, offer 100x faster speeds, and be 5x more responsive than 4G.
+5G will connect 100x more devices, offer up to 100x faster speeds, and be 5x more responsive than 4G.
 These next-gen networks will transform businesses and the consumer experience and drive more data use.
 In addition, other nations have recognized the need for more spectrum to fuel their 5G networks, increasing pressure on the U.S. to act quickly to deploy more spectrum to continue our global wireless leadership.

 - Internet of Things/Smart Cities.
 Communities across the U.S. and every economic sector have begun using the power of wireless connectivity to offer more services and improve efficiencies.
-This innovation will spur 600 million wireless connections to come online by 2020.
+This innovation will spur use of over 43 billion connected devices by 2023.

 Spectrum is a finite resource.
-Roughly 60% of spectrum bands are under government control, and freeing up new spectrum can take over a decade.
-Policymakers can help by acting now to create a dedicated pipeline of new commercial spectrum.
+Roughly 60% of spectrum bands are under government control, and freeing up new spectrum takes time.